Sima Tan (Jin dynasty): As crown prince and removals

 By May 302, the last of Emperor Hui's male descendants (sons of his only son Sima Yu, Crown Prince Minhuai) had died, leaving him with no heir to succeed him.
 The Prince of Chengdu, Sima Ying, Hui's younger half-brother, was a leading candidate to succeed him.
 However, the emperor's regent, the Prince of Qi, Sima Jiong intervened and petitioned that Hui's nephew, the 7-year-old Sima Tan, should succeed him instead.
+(Note: Sima Jiong's memorial to the throne, recorded in Book of Jin, mentioned Tan's heritage, and compared Lady Zhou to Empress Dowager Bo, mother of Emperor Wen of Han and concubine of Emperor Gaozu.)
 Emperor Hui agreed, and on 6 July 302, Sima Tan was appointed crown prince.

-However, in May 304, Sima Ying took control of the central government and took the position of crown prince for himself, demoting Sima Tan back to the Prince of Qinghe.
+However, in May 304, Sima Ying took control of the central government (Note: Sima Jiong was killed in January 303, while Emperor Hui's next regent Sima Ai was killed in March 304.) and took the position of crown prince for himself, demoting Sima Tan back to the Prince of Qinghe.
 Later that year, while Sima Ying was in Ye, the Prince of Donghai, Sima Yue, rebelled in Luoyang and restored Sima Tan to his previous position.
 Yue then led a campaign against Ying, but after he was defeated at the Battle of Dangyin, he fled back to his fief in Donghai.
 His generals, Shangguan Si (上官巳), Chen Zhen (陳眕) and others, retreated back to Luoyang with Sima Tan under their wing.

 Real power in Luoyang was held by Shangguan Si, and as he became increasingly cruel and violent, the ministers, Zhou Fu and Man Fen attempted to depose him but failed.
 The Prince of Hejian, Sima Yong, sent his general, Zhang Fang to occupy Luoyang.
 Shangguan Si and Miao Yuan (苗願) went out to fight Zhang Fang but were defeated and forced back into the city.
 One night, Sima Tan launched a surprise attack on Shangguan Si and Miao Yun, causing the two men to flee the city.
 Tan welcomed Zhang Fang through the Guangyang Gate (廣陽門) and saluted him, so much so that Zhang Fang had to get down his carriage to stop him.
 Despite the warm welcome, Zhang Fang soon confirmed his deposition as crown prince and replaced him with Emperor Hui's half-brother, Sima Chi in February 305.